 Install Fuchsia on a Khadas VIM3 board

-See Appendix: Support if you have any trouble completing this guide.
+See Troubleshooting and Appendix: Support if you have any trouble completing the installation process.

-You'll need all of the following hardware and software to complete this guide:
+You'll need all of the following hardware and software:

 A power supply of at least 24W to your host.
 The VIM3 can draw that much power when DVFS is enabled.

 A working Fuchsia development environment on your host.
-In other words you should be able to build Fuchsia from its source code on your host.
-See Build Fuchsia.
+In other words, you should be able to build Fuchsia from its source code on your host.

-A USB-C to USB-* cable that supports both data and power delivery.
+A USB-C to USB-A cable that supports both data and power delivery.
 The USB-C side is for the VIM3.
-The other side can be whatever USB type your host supports.
+The other side is for your host.

 The following is optional: